-WASP will be a spin-echo spectrometer optimised for high signal and high momentum transfer measurements.
-WASP will replace the ILL spectrometer IN11.
-The project has received substantial financial support from Forschungszentrum Jülich.
+WASP is a spin-echo spectrometer optimised for high signal and high momentum transfer measurements.
+It replaced the ILL spectrometer IN11.
+The instrument has received substantial financial support from Forschungszentrum Jülich.

-WASP will be optimised for studying diffusion of atoms and spin excitations on atomic and molecular length scales of 0.1-10 nm.
-With regards to the data rate, WASP will be 10-100 better than existing spin-echo spectrometers.
-Typical applications for WASP will be:
+WASP is optimised for studying diffusion of atoms and spin excitations on atomic and molecular length scales of 0.1-10 nm.
+With regards to the data rate, WASP is 10-100 better than existing spin-echo spectrometers.
+Typical applications for WASP are:

 - Study of the motion of biological functional groups

 - Diffusive dynamics in incoherent scatterers

 - Dynamics of 1d and 2d confined molecules

 - Development of new models for systems near the glass transition